 The observation of interaction of proton beam up to 30 Tp at both 14 GeV and 24 GeV with jet is performed, which provides clue to validate the performance of high power target for future accelerator.
 The disruption as manifested by the jet break up is caused by energy deposition of proton beam.
 The disruption begins on the bottom surface of Hg jet where the proton beam enters.
 The disruption ends on the top surface of Hg jet where the proton beam leaves.
 The jet breakup is occurring at midstream of jet flow where the maximum energy is deposited.
 This phenomenon is consistent with the beam trajectory across the jet as well as the result of distribution of energy deposition calculation by MARS code.
 However, Hg jet breakup is influenced by the magnetic field.
 In order to validate the measured disruption length, elliptic jet shape are modeled in MARS code for calculation of energy deposition.
 Deposition of peak energy to Hg jet according to the beam intensities and magnetic field strengths are analyzed.
 Based on the hypothesis of threshold of beam intensity causing the disruption of Hg jet at various magnetic field strength, the disruption length is estimated, which gives good agreement with experimentally measured disruption length.
 The beam pulse structure is composed of 8 and 16 bunches with a doubled time difference.
 The effect of pulse structure to disruption length is negligible qualitatively, which means that the instantaneous time of pulse incident to mercury jet does not affect to difference of energy deposition into mercury jet.
-Using the values from fit to total energy deposition, the total energy deposition into mercury jet according to number of protons, beam energy, and magnetic field is estimated, so that it is possible to show the disruption length as a function of total energy deposition and magnetic field, which also provides an estimation up to 25 T for future possible feasibility.
+Using the values from fit to total energy deposition and peak energy deposition, the energy deposition into mercury jet according to number of protons, beam energy, and magnetic field is estimated, so that it is possible to show the disruption length as a function of energy deposition and magnetic field, which also provides an estimation up to 25 T for future possible feasibility.
 The threshold of disruption increases in ~ 0.8 power of magnetic field, and it is ~ 338 J of energy energy deposition with no magnetic field.
-The disruption length increases in square root power of total energy deposition with no magnetic field, but it is suppressed in $\sim 1/(2 + 0.04B)$ power of total energy deposition with magnetic field.
+Also, the threshold of disruption is ~ 10 J of peak energy deposition with no magnetic field, and it increases in 1.2 power of magnetic field.
+The disruption length increases in square root power of total energy deposition with no magnetic field, but it is suppressed in $\sim 1/(2+0.04B)$ power of total energy deposition with magnetic field.